mesosphere-backup/dcos-cassandra-service/README.md

 ### Installation Plan

-When the DC/OS Apache Cassandra service is initially installed it will generate an installation plan as shown below.
+When the DC/OS Cassandra service is initially installed it will generate an installation plan as shown below.
+You can view, pause, and resume installation via the REST API.
+See [REST API authentication][#rest-auth] for information on how this request must be authenticated.

 ```
 {